tigrpoolcom/cardano-node/doc/stake-pool-operations/register_key.md

 Query the UTXO of the address that pays for the transaction and deposit:

     cardano-cli query utxo \
+        --mary-era \
         --address $(cat payment.addr) \
         --mainnet

     >                            TxHash                                 TxIx        Lovelace
     > ----------------------------------------------------------------------------------------
     > b64ae44e1195b04663ab863b62337e626c65b0c9855a9fbb9ef4458f81a6f5ee     1      1000000000

+    Note: The era command does age over time as a new era comes.
+It's structure is --<ERANAME>-era e.g: --mary-era --shelley-era, --byron-era and so on.
+Current era 2021-02-12 (Mary).

 #### Calculate the change to send back to payment address after including the deposit